Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

-Variants of the ray method and the method of normal modes are very widely used in most practical ocean acoustic modeling applications.
-Ray methods solve the wave equation by applying a high-frequency approximation.
-They track the trajectories of a set of rays originating from the source as they propagate in the ocean.
-They can be seen as an intuitive way to interpret the solution to the wave equation at high frequencies, where diffraction effects can be neglected.
-Ray models are computationally efficient and generally suitable for high-frequency applications.
-An alternative decomposition of the solution to the wave equation leads to the concept of modes.
-Normal mode methods compute all contributing modes and sum up the collection of modes to estimate the acoustic field at a point.
-Because the number of modes required for a good approximation grows rapidly with frequency, normal mode models are best suited for lower-frequency applications.

-There are two main limitations of the conventional models -- computational complexity, and the need for accurate environmental knowledge.
-While these models are commonly applied in two-dimensional~(2D) environments, full three-dimensional~(3D) modeling of large-scale environments is often computationally infeasible.
-Computational capacity has advanced over the years, and there have been advances to solve 3D problems~\cite{tolstoy19963,etgen2007computational, liu2021three, ballard2013three}.
-Yet, a common approach today is to approximate 3D propagation effects by applying 2D models to $N$ azimuths.
-This idea is often referred as 2.5D models or $N \times$2D models in literature~\cite{williamson1995critical, reeder2010experimental}.
-While computationally efficient, 2.5D models can only be applied in environments where the out-of-plane arrival energy is insignificant.
-Conventional models require accurate environmental knowledge to make good predictions of the acoustic field.
-Accurate measurement of environmental parameters such as sediment properties, bathymetry, internal waves, suspended bubbles, etc may be difficult or expensive in practice.
-Even in cases where such information is available, it may not always be straightforward to incorporate the knowledge in the models.
+There are two main limitations of the physics-based models -- high computational complexity (especially in complex three-dimensional~(3D) environments), and the need for accurate environmental knowledge.
+A common approach today is to approximate 3D propagation effects by applying two-dimensional~(2D) models to $N$ azimuths.
+This idea is often referred to as 2.5D models or $N \times$2D models in literature~\cite{williamson1995critical, reeder2010experimental}.
+While it is computationally more efficient than full 3D modeling, 2.5D models can only be applied in environments where the out-of-plane arrival energy is insignificant.
+Since the multipath structure of an ocean environment leads to complicated constructive and destructive interference patterns that are strongly dependent on the environmental parameters~\cite{wang2014review, DiNapoli1979,5422478}, conventional physics-based models require accurate environmental knowledge to make good predictions of the acoustic field.
+Accurate measurement of environmental parameters such as sediment properties, bathymetry, internal waves, suspended bubbles, surface wave spectra, etc. may be difficult or expensive in practice.
+Even in cases where such information is available, it may not always be straightforward to incorporate it into propagation models.